Greg-T8/Notebook/topics/technologies/microsoft_purview/trainable_classifiers.md

   - [Trainable Classifiers Permissions](https://learn.microsoft.com/en-us/microsoft-365/compliance/classifier-how-to-retrain-content-explorer?view=o365-worldwide#permissions)
   - [Content Explorer Permissions](https://learn.microsoft.com/en-us/microsoft-365/compliance/data-classification-content-explorer?view=o365-worldwide#permissions)

-The roles below are the role groups in Microsoft Purview compliance portal; they are not the Azure AD roles with the same name!
-The Azure AD roles with these names do not provide the same level of access in Microsoft Purview compliance portal.

 To manage trainable classifiers, a user needs to be able to expand the Data Classification node in Microsoft Purview compliance portal.
 Standard users don't have visibility to this node.

+The roles below are the role groups in Microsoft Purview compliance portal; they are not the Azure AD roles with the same name.
+The Azure AD roles with these names do not provide the same level of access in Microsoft Purview compliance portal.

 Accessing the Data Classification > Classifiers > Trainable Classifiers Node
+- Organization Administrator
 - Compliance Administrator
 - Compliance Data Administrator